davidtchiu/davidtchiu.github.io/teaching/cs360/hwk1.rel/index.md

 #### Grading

 ```
-This assignment is graded out of 35 pts:
+This assignment is graded out of 46 pts:

-[3pt] Completion of problem 1.
+[6pt] Completion of problem 1.
-[3pt] Completion of problem 2.
+[6pt] Completion of problem 2.
-[5pt] Completion of problem 3.
+[6pt] Completion of problem 3.
-[3pt] Completion of problem 4.
+[5pt] Completion of problem 4.
 [5pt] Completion of problem 5.
 [8pt] Completion of problem 6.
 [8pt] Completion of problem 7.